The Age of Aquarius Zodiac Killer

 A Killer With a Cause

-When I began writing the pilot episode of Limerence in 2022, I was writing the first biracial lover’s on-the-run tv series to exist— according to Wikipedia.
+When I began writing the pilot episode of Limerence in 2022, I was writing the 1st Biracial Lover’s on-the-Run tv series in existence — according to Wikipedia.

 Sometimes, instinct leads you exactly where you need to be.

-For the platforms that changed storytelling by embracing the complex, the brutal, the beautiful.
+The pulse of Netflix, Amazon, Apple, Hulu: the streaming platforms changing storytelling by embracing the complex, the brutal, and the beautiful.

 If you're reading this —